Kaisaan/lostkefin/scriptFormat.md

 | 0x59 | - | 3 |
 | 0x5a | end VN dialog | 1 |
 | 0xFF | end script. stop parsing here | 1 |

+### Choices

+The choice opcode encodes the text of a question, the text of both responses, and indices to where to jump to in the script based on the response.

+`0x28 0xAA 0xBB` where AA and BB are some params,

+`0xXX 0x80 <question>...` for the question text, XX is # of bytes

+`0xCC` where CC is another param.
+`0xXX 0x80 <response 1>...
+0xYY 0xYY 0xYY 0xYY` where YY is index to jump to if this option is chosen.
+XX is # of bytes

+`0xZZ 0xXX 0x80 <response 2>...
+0xZZ 0xZZ 0xZZ 0xZZ` where ZZ is index to jump to if this option is chosen.
+XX is # of bytes

+`0xFF` to terminate the sequence

+It's possible >2 options can be present, I think.

 ### Control Codes
 Control codes occur mixed in with text and affect its formatting.
 (Everdred note: I think some of these are actually opcodes but not positive yet)